 - SHOCKS ACTIVE VIBRATION CONTROL System of DEWALT 20V hammer drill reduces vibration felt by the user at the handles,...

-- Lightweight design makes this DEWALT 20V brushless hammer drill ideal for rod hanging, seismic & safety attachments,...
+- Lightweight design makes this DEWALT 20V brushless hammer drill ideal for rod hanging, seismic and safety attachments,...

 This is a very convenient and user-friendly tool.
 It offers vibration control.
 This means it causes less vibration and increases comfort.
 It delivers incredible power and can provide up to 4,600 blows per minute.
 The batteries are sold separately.